Tarnadas/smmdb-lib/tutorial/save_manipulation.md

 It is possible to modify any bytes from your save file.
 Inside the first 16 bytes of any file is a CRC checksum from the rest of the file.

-After changing any bytes, the CRC checksum must be recalculated or CEMU will crash, when it tries to load it.
+After changing any bytes, the CRC checksum must be recalculated or Cemu will crash, when it tries to load it.

 ```js
 const smm = require("cemu-smm");